ttharawun/scFusion_final/README.md

 - (Optional) [Mappabilityfile](https://genome.ucsc.edu/cgi-bin/hgTables) (Can be obtained from UCSC) **If you are using the hg38 version of mappability file, please ensure the file format is the same as hg19's.
 (Only 4 columns. chr, start, end, value)** If you do not provide this file, scFusion will turn off the mappability filter.

+### SparseScoring.py
+This script is a bit different, as this could not be integrated with the rest of the code because ChiDist_2.2.1_Combine.R script could not be run.
+This code takes input data directory and output file as arguments and assumes input data directory has a set of files, once for each type of cell that contains ChiDist for fusion candidates, so these files have one line per fusion candidate.
+These files are expected to be tab separated, containing at least two columns named FusionName and Zscore.
+After reading these files, for each fusion candidate, zscores are combined for each fusion candidate.
+Finally, it writes the results which is combined zscores for each fusion candidate into output file.
+Sample inputs and results can be found in /results/PValueData/directory.

 ## About the annotation file

 The annotation file (\*.gtf) may have different format, so making scFusion be compatible with all the formats is difficult. 'gene_name' is the gene name indicator in the annotation, and 'gene_type' or 'gene_biotype' are the gene type (pseudo gene or LncRNA).